 This, friends, is why it is vitally important we learn to muster the courage to figure out what we’re actually feeling, finding clear and concise words to express what all the parts of us desire.
 ‘What’s coming from my little ego and is therefore a self-centered demand from my self-will that doesn’t match the rest of my nature, which is just as real?’

 How then does our self-will connect with fear?
 Well, if we’re sheltering a truckload of self-will—often extra-powerful because it is lurking in our unconscious—we’re going to live in perpetual fear that we won’t get our way.
 So our willful desire to always be gratified makes us always afraid.
-For deep down, we know it can’t be so that our every wish will be granted.
+For deep down, we know it’s not possible to have our every wish.

 Heck, for the most part, we even know that our wishes are unreasonable, if not downright impossible.
 For one thing, there’s karma, so we ourselves have clipped our own wings through our actions in former lives.
 And unless we discover how we hinder our own stride and learn to walk straight in the world, we’ll keep tripping over our own two feet.